Podgorica: Discover More Than Just Great Wine

 Ruins of Doclea

-Doclea or Duklja in Montenegro represents the remains of a Roman city, listed as a UNESCO World Heritage Site.
-They can be found about 5 km from the city, but all the artifacts discovered by archaeologists have been placed in the Podgorica Museum.
+Doclea, or Duklja in Montenegro, features the remains of a Roman city, listed as a UNESCO World Heritage Site.
+Located about 5 km from the city, all artifacts found by archaeologists are housed in the Podgorica Museum.

 Niagara Falls